Git-Hannah/fantastic-audio-app/README.md

 Question: Does the corrected audio output have to be the user's voice or does it have a saved voice recording that already is correct?
 (Like the app I know)

 ## Coding:
-Well, if I watch my watch I want to get starting with coding and will map out the steps, considering my level of expertise:
+Well, if I watch my watch I want to get started with coding and will map out the steps, considering my level of expertise:
 ### Approach:
 Frontend:	React\
 Backend:	NodeJS, ExpressJS